-The normal range for Lp(a) is 0-30 mg/dL, or 0-75 nmol/L .
+The normal range for Lp(a) is <75 nmol/L or <30 mg/dL .

 About 70% of people fall within this range .

-Human studies support the link: people with smaller apolipoprotein(a) particles have higher Lp(a) levels .
+Mutations in this gene can result in different sizes of apolipoprotein(a).
+Research has found that people with smaller apolipoprotein(a) particles have higher Lp(a) levels .

-Lp(a) levels temporarily increase during pregnancy but return to baseline levels following childbirth .
+Researchers found that Lp(a) levels temporarily increase during pregnancy but return to baseline levels following childbirth .

 People with an underactive thyroid often have high lipoprotein(a) levels, possibly because they produce more Lp(a) while breaking down less.
 Treatment with thyroid hormones restores their levels to normal [23, 24, 25, 26].

-Low estrogen levels can also raise Lp(a).
+Low estrogen levels can also increase Lp(a).
 In women, estrogens are mainly produced in the ovaries.
 One study found that Lp(a) increased by 90% three months after surgical removal of the ovaries [32, 33].

 Turner syndrome is a genetic condition that can severely damage the ovaries and drastically reduce estrogen levels.
 Lp(a) levels are frequently high in women with Turner syndrome .